xebia-functional/nine-cards-backend/endpoints.md

 The response status can be `200 OK`, if it succeeds, or `404 NotFound`, if the geographic scope does not correspond to one of those  [described above](#rankings-endpoints).
+The response can be `400 BadRequest` if the dates in the request are wrong, either because any of them is a wrong date (such as `"2016-02-30"`), or because the `endDate` precedes the `startDate`, or because the `startDate` precedes the launch of Google Analytics.